 - Street Team Youth Programs

 Wilson O. Brooks

 He enlisted in the Royal Canadian Air Force in April of 1943 and trained at No. 5 Bombing and Gunnery School in Dafoe, Saskatchewan.
-Brooks was one of the first Black commissioned officers in the RCAF to serve in a bomber squadron during WWII.
-In May of 1944 he earned the rank of Flying Officer at the age of 19.
+Brooks was among the first Black commissioned officers in the RCAF to serve in a bomber squadron during WWII.
+In May of 1944, he earned the rank of Flying Officer at the age of 19.
 Brooks went on to become the first Black school principal in Toronto.

-A graduate of the University of Toronto, was the first Black teacher to be hired by Toronto’s public schools, progressing to eventually become the first Black principal in Toronto, at Shaw Junior Public School and Glen Ames Junior Public School.
+A graduate of the University of Toronto, he was the first Black teacher hired by Toronto’s public schools.
+He eventually became the first Black principal in Toronto at Shaw Junior Public School and Glen Ames Junior Public School.
 In 1978, he and Dr. Daniel G. Hill founded the Ontario Black History Society (OBHS) was established.
-Its founders, including Dr. Daniel G. Hill and Brooks, presented a petition to the City of Toronto to have February formally proclaimed as Black History Month.
+Its founders, including Dr. Daniel G. Hill and Brooks, petitioned the City of Toronto to formally proclaim February as Black History Month.
 (BHM).